salvan13/spacefield-league/README.md

 - when you hit the ball you become slower
 - try to use the shot to pass the ball to your teammates
 - try to make team play (play with more friends is much more fun)
+- use the precise movement (ctrl) when you need to turn direction or to dribble opponents

 **Vehicle Stats**
 - **energy recovery:** the time needed to recover the energy required to shoot